Option (music magazine): Staff

 Scott Becker was Option's owner and publisher for its entire history from the mid-1980s until 1998.
 He created a world-class, innovative, music magazine that quickly became a distinguished icon within both the counter-culture and mainstream rock music worlds.
 Unlike most other publishers, Becker saw his magazine as a complex organism, a work of graphic art, music, thought, and underground mass communication for the "true" indy music scene.
 Shunning personal publicity, he gradually became more and more involved in his own personal and spiritual evolution, resisting the growing effects of the internet upon the music magazine business.
 Becker finally pulled the plug on Option in 1998 as the alternative publishing and indy music markets both began to falter drastically, no longer being the truly independent scenes they were when he first started the magazine in the 1980s.
 Following Option's closure, Becker has since become a full-time artist.

 Richie Unterberger served as editor from 1985 to mid-1991, and subsequently became a major contributor to Allmusic.

-Mark Kemp succeeded Unterberger as editor from 1991, until being hired by Rolling Stone as an editor in 1996.
+Mark Kemp succeeded Unterberger as editor from 1991 to 1996, when he was hired by Rolling Stone as an editor.
 His successor, Jason Fine, was also hired by Rolling Stone a year later, and remains there to date.

 Steve Appleford followed Jason Fine for most of 1997.
 Becker then edited the final two issues of the magazine himself with the assistance of senior editor Erik Pedersen.